Training

 - storage: your paper model vs billions of parameters in memory

 The key insight: “training” a language model means counting patterns in text.
-Your hand-built model contains the same type of information that current LLMs store—at a vastly smaller scale.
+Your hand-built model contains the same type of information that current LLMs store---at a vastly smaller scale.

-#Comparison to grid method
+Comparison to grid method

-This bucket method and the grid method produce equivalent models:
+The cutouts spread and the grid method produce equivalent models:

 - both capture the same “what follows what” relationships